EnvelopSound/EnvelopForLive/readme.md

-# EnvelopLive
+# EnvelopForLive
-The EnvelopLive server/client system consists of a set of Max For Live devices that communicate via OSC to a spatial processing server running either on the same computer via a Jack Audio Router or on a separate computer.
+The EnvelopForLive server/client system consists of a set of Max For Live devices that communicate via OSC to a spatial processing server running either on the same computer via a Jack Audio Router or on a separate computer.
 OSC messages are dispatched to the server via a "client" Max patch, which allows a global view of the spatial scene, and facilitates synchronized group processing when needed.

 Version 1 of the Envelop system was developed by Rama Gottfried, and is modeled on the architecture of Ircam-Spat combined with an odot port of Alex Harker's "Convolution Reverb Pro" Max For Live device adapted for use with B-Format impulse responses.